vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 setup for the command shell in use.
 The shells with autocompletion support are `bash`, `zsh`, `fish` and `powershell`.

+If not already done, you must enable autocompletion for your shell environment.
+This is independent of the Tanzu CLI autocompletion and relevant instructions can be found on the internet.

+Once general autocompletion is setup and if you have installed the Tanzu CLI using a package manager, you have nothing more to do: autocompletion will automatically work for the Tanzu CLI.

+If you have not used a package manager to install the CLI, you can find out more about how to set up autocompletion for your specific shell, by running:

+`tanzu completion --help`

 For instance, to enable autocompletion for the Tanzu CLI for all new sessions of
 zsh: